eclipse-keyple/keyple-ops/scripts/git_helpers/README.md

 ## Populate an empty repository from an existing repo, filtering out folders and cleaning the git history: [init_repo_excluding_folders.sh](init_repo_excluding_folders.sh)

-This script initializes an empty git repository (the "target") from an already existing repo (the "source") excluding a list a folders from it.
+This script initializes an empty git repository (the "target") from an already existing repo (the "source") excluding a list of folders from it.
 It removes the commit history associated with the excluded folders in order to retain a clean git history in the target repo.

 You should ensure to have a clean local copy of the source repo before executing the script.
 Also be sure that the target repository is actually created, remotely accessible and empty.